OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 * The size of the VMDK file.
 This will be the capacity size of the VMDk file as it was seen from a Virtual Machine perspective.
 For example, a VMDK file may be only a few KBs in size as it may have been thin provisioned, however the size that would report a Virtual Machine, if that file was attached to the VM, would be different and hence the capacity is displayed if it's available otherwise it will display the file's size.
 * The type of the file: VmDiskFileInfo or IsoImageFileInfo.

-When you import an image, OpenNebula will generate a name automatically that prevents conflicts if you try to import several files with the same name but that are located in different folders inside the datastore.
-This name can be changed once the image has been imported.
-The following is a sample import name:
+When you import an image, OpenNebula generates a name that avoids collisions, that name contains the image name and, if there was another image with that name, a suffix.
+That name can be changed once the image has been imported to a more human-friendly name.
+This is sample name:

 .. image:: /images/vcenter_image_import_step0.png
     :width: 50%